Macksville, New South Wales: Culture, events and festivals

 Macksville holds an annual show.
 The Macksville Show is held on the last weekend in April.
 The showground also hosts a range of other events throughout the year including cattle sales, the "Rusty Iron Rally" and "Pro-Ag".
 Since 2013 Macksville has held a river festival that includes fireworks, music, magical floating lanterns and show rides.
 It is organised by both Macksville and Nambucca Rotary Clubs.
 A new riverside stage was constructed for the 2015 event.
 In 2016 the event was discontinued due to being financially unviable.

 Transportation

 Macksville is halfway between Sydney and Brisbane on the Pacific Highway.
 The town was bypassed in late 2017.
+The new bridge across the Nambucca River built as part of the Macksville bypass is officially named The Phillip Hughes Bridge, named after the late cricketer originally from the town.
 Macksville railway station is on North Coast railway line.